 Installation of the cable in the beach is a fascinating process for anyone lucky enough to see it.
 It’s not every day that you see a great big ship parked on your beach!
 The Stemat Spirit cable laying barge was first seen just offshore in the afternoon of Saturday 7 May 2011.

 Arrival of the cable barge on Cleveleys beach

-The ship anchored on the high tide in the early hours of Sunday morning of 8 May 2011.
-At very low tide it was left sat on the beach.
+The ship anchored as near to shore as it could get on the high tide in the early hours of Sunday morning of 8 May 2011.
+When the tide went out the ship was left sat on the beach.
 At about 9am on Sunday, the crew was mobilised and the process of pulling the cable from the huge spool on board the barge began.

 Here are some photos of the works.

 A plough attached to the barge had already carved a 2m deep trench into the seabed.
 The high voltage cable was unrolled off huge spools on the back of the ship and dropped into the trench to be covered in sand.

 The marine cable is one piece from the windfarm to land.
 It’s an armoured, high voltage 132kv power cable, complete with a 48 core fibre optic cable which provides communication to the windfarm.